Sherryjsph3/own-your-meals/README.md

 # own your MEALS

 A full stack application that allows you to add recipes to your meal diary.
-After competing as a bodybuilder and being on a very strict diet for nearly five years, I wanted a way to maintain the structure and discipine of a healthy meal plan while keeping meals interesting.
+After competing as a bodybuilder and being on a very strict diet for nearly five years, I wanted to maintain the structure and discipline of a healthy meal plan while keeping meals interesting.
+Goals are personal and own your MEALS motivates you to take charge of your regime and make it your own.

 ## Technologies Used